jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 2. means going through all of the users' workout arrays and rendering each object

 ### render user workout components
-1. only takes in workout components and renders them if they are made by the user
+1. ~~only takes in workout components and renders them if they are made by the user~~
-2. just goes through the currently logged in user and renders their workout array
+2. ~~just goes through the currently logged in user and renders their workout array~~
+3. make it look prettier
+4. get the date and time working on it
+5. fix the image scaling issues

 ### way to edit workout components
 1. another form but this time it edits pre-existing workout objects